SciML/DifferentialEquations.jl/README.md

 are denoted by the implicit solvers at the bottom.
 Currently, nonlinear solving techniques are provided by [NLSolve.jl](https://github.com/EconForge/NLsolve.jl).

+SDE solvers and ODE solvers take in general sized inputs.
+For example, if u₀ is a matrix (and your problem functions are designed to work with matrices), then the solver will use the matrices without error.

+* ODEs
+  * Optimized Explicit Solvers
+    * Euler
+    * Midpoint Method
+    * RK4
+  * General Explicit Runge-Kutta Methods
+    * Huen's Method
+    * Cash-Karp
+    * Runge-Kutta-Fuhlberg (RKF) 4/5
+    * Ralston's Method
+    * Bogaki-Shampine
+    * Dormand-Prince 4/5
+    * Runge-Kutta-Fuhlberg (RKF) 7/8
 * SODEs
   * Euler-Maruyama
   * Milstein